 Filling CNG Fuel Tanks

-Pressure rating: The typical industry standard for CNG fueling system pressure is 3,600 psi.
-Some systems in the U.S. and many systems overseas are rated at 3,000 psi.
-These fill pressures are based on a 70 degree F ambient temperature.
-The cylinders are actually designed to hold up to 125% of their operating pressure.
-So, a 3,000 psi tank can be filled to 3,750 psi and a 3,600 tank can be filled to 4,500 psi.
-This makes it possible to fill a tank to a higher pressure on hot days when the gas is expanding, as well as compensate for the heat of recompression.
-A good rule of thumb is that for every 10 degrees plus or minus 70 degrees F, the pressure will expand or contract 100 psi.
+Pressure rating: The typical industry standard for CNG fueling system pressure is 3,600 pounds per square inch (psi).
+Some systems in the United States and many systems overseas are rated at 3,000 psi.
+These fill pressures are based on a 70ºF ambient temperature.
+The CNG fuel tanks are designed to withstand up to 125% of their operating pressure.
+Therefore, a 3,000-psi tank can technically be filled to 3,750 psi, and a 3,600-psi tank can be filled to 4,500 psi.
+This allows a tank to be filled to a higher pressure on hot days when the gas is expanding, as well as compensate for the heat associated with the compression of the natural gas.
+A good rule of thumb is that for every 10ºF plus or minus 70ºF, the pressure will increase or decrease by 100 psi.

 Tank type: There are four types of CNG tanks (Type 1–4).
 The type designation is based on the design and production method, including the tank's liner material.
 The materials also regulate the temperature inside of the tank and therefore affect how much CNG it can contain based on the defined limits.
 For example, carbon fiber tanks retain more heat compared to steel tanks and may reduce the capacity of the CNG due to the fuel molecules expanding under warmer conditions.